 A dedicated US Marine excelling as a soldier in every way, Frank Castle was a force to be reckoned with during the Vietnam War but also a dedicated family man.
 After a particularly close call in the final years of the war, he resigned to a Special Forces instructor post in upstate New York so he could be closer to his wife Maria and two children, Lisa and Francis.
 Disaster struck one day, years later, when Frank and his family went for a picnic in Central Park only to witness a mob execution on a high profile member of the mafia.
 The mob fired on his family, killing them all before his eyes and thus destroying everything he lived for.

-Unable to move on and failed by a corrupt justice system, Frank Castle sought revenge, prompting him to go "disappear" just as he was to receive the Presidential Medal of Freedom.
-As he resurfaced, he was known as The Punisher, wearing a Kevlar body armor with a large skull imprinted on it and armed with a variety of weapons.
+Unable to move on and failed by a corrupt justice system, Frank Castle sought revenge, prompting him to "disappear" just as he was to receive the Presidential Medal of Freedom.
+As he resurfaced, he was now known as the Punisher, wearing Kevlar body armor with a large skull imprinted on his chest and armed with a variety of weapons.
 Not only vowed to have revenge for his family, but also to dedicate the rest of his life to fighting crime.

 Frank Castle debuted in 1974's The Amazing Spider-Man #129 as the vigilante assassin hired by Jackal to kill Spider-Man for the apparent murder of Norman Osborn.
 As differences between Punisher and Jackal came to a head, Punisher realized that he was being tricked into killing Spider-Man and that our friendly neighborhood web-slinger was not in fact a criminal or murderer.
 From then on, audiences came to understand Punisher's origin and that he was not a villain and he then returned to aid Spider-man when old war buddy turned insane war criminal Hitman was hired to kill the web head.
 Created by writer Gerry Conway, artists John Romita Sr and Ross Andru and Stan Lee having suggested the Punisher title, Conway originally designed Frank Castle as a villain but as the story developed he became an antihero.
 Conway has said his biggest influences in creating the character were Don Pendleton's Executioner: Mack Bolan.

 The Punisher waited for his own original series debut until 1986 after Mike Zeck and Steven Grant suggested that he was worthy of a title and thus began the legendary journey of one of the most popular and enduring Marvel characters in creation.
-Since then, he has been written and illustrated by Mike Baron, Chuck Dixon, Jim Lee, Bill Reinhold, John Romita, John Romita Jr, Jason Aaron, and Garth Ennis.
+Since then, he has been written and illustrated by Carl Potts, Mike Baron, Klaus Janson, Chuck Dixon, Jim Lee, Whilce Portacio, Erik Larsen, Andy Kubert, Joe Kubert, John Buscema, Mary Jo Duffy, Jorge Zaffino, Bill Reinhold, Russ Heath, Michael Golden, Jae Lee, Larry Hama, Bernie Wrightson, Jim Starlin, John Romita, John Romita Jr, Mark Texeira, John Ostrander, Darick Robertson, Richard Corben, Jason Aaron, Goran Parlov and Garth Ennis.

 Frank Castle was portrayed as a man that had survived hell, but was originally quite naive in terms of the people he trusted and how he waged his war on crime.
 Originally, he had a live and let live attitude with certain criminals, counting on the influence he had on them to make them change their ways.
 He also often came across as cheerful at times and still often lived a life of sorts.
 The unique twist in that, however, was that The Punisher was his main identity and Frank Castle was but a shadow of his former self, existing off the grid.

-As time went by and The Punisher began to tussle not only with more dangerous criminals other than Jigsaw, but with heroes such as Daredevil and Spider-Man and super villains like Dr. Doom and Kingpin, he became more rough around the edges, more aggressive, and his stories gained more depth by inviting the readers into his fractured psychology.
+As time went by, the Punisher began to tussle not only with more dangerous criminals other than Jigsaw but with heroes (Daredevil, Spider-Man and Nick Fury) and super-villains (Dr. Doom, Kingpin and Bullseye).
+He became more rough around the edges, more aggressive, and his stories gained more depth by inviting the readers into his fractured psychology.
 It seemed that he may not be the hero people expected but possibly a ticking time-bomb of a tragic man attempting to change the unchangeable.

 Two years after Grant and Zeck's popular debut Punisher solo, the War Journal strip was introduced and the character exploded in terms of popularity and could be found literally everywhere.
 Aside from War Journal there was also Punisher War Zone, POV, Armory, Eurohit and others.
-Punisher was so popular that aside from making many appearances beside Wolverine, Spider-Man, Daredevil and Ghost Rider, he also appeared in The 'Nam and a crossover with Batman.
+Punisher was so popular that aside from making many appearances beside Wolverine, Spider-Man, Daredevil and Ghost Rider, he also appeared in The 'Nam and a few crossovers with two different publishers: one with Batman and one with Archie Andrews.
 Dolph Lundgren portrayed the first movie version of Frank Castle in 1989's The Punisher and from then on, Punisher appeared regularly in other forms of media including arcade and video games and notably the Amazing Spider-man cartoon series (both detailed at the bottom of the page).

 The character had a lot of trouble in the 90s with so many controversial or absurd stories destroying his fan base.
 And around the mid 90s when Marvel went bust, he was one of so many characters who seemed to have finally creatively expired.
 That was until Garth Ennis picked up the character for the new and exciting imprint that was the darker and grittier Marvel Knights.

 Virtually from the beginning, the Punisher has had the odd helping hand that has come in the form of an armorer/tech assistant/computer hacker; someone to aid him in his missions from a safe distance.
-This tradition began with the ill fated wheelchair bound armorer Reiss, of Reiss Armory, who was murdered by the Jackal in his attempt to frame Spider-man, so that the Punisher would assassinate him without question.
+This tradition began with the ill-fated wheelchair bound armorer Reiss (of Reiss Armory), who was murdered by the Jackal in his attempt to frame Spider-Man, so that the Punisher would assassinate him without question.

-Later, enter his longest serving hacker and armorer Microchip, who used to help keep him from burning out and going off the rails.
+Next to enter was his longest serving hacker and armorer Microchip, who used to help keep him from burning out and going off the rails.
 Eventually Microchip turned on Castle, believing him to have lost sight of his goals, and betrayed him.
 The Punisher much later "volunteered" technology genius and ex-villain Stuart Clarke and then Henry Russo, who turned out to be an illegitimate son of Jigsaw.

 Major Story Arcs